minoTrey/DUSt3R-and-Extensions-Survey/docs/foundation/dust3r.md

 DUSt3R fundamentally changed 3D reconstruction by:
 1. **Making it accessible**: No expertise in multi-view geometry required
 2. **Unifying tasks**: Single model for reconstruction, pose, matching
-3. **Enabling research**: 59+ follow-up papers in under 2 years
+3. **Enabling research**: Inspired numerous follow-up works
 4. **Proving feasibility**: Feed-forward 3D reconstruction is not only possible but practical

-The paper's title "Geometric 3D Vision Made Easy" perfectly captures its contribution - transforming a complex, brittle pipeline into a simple neural network inference, thereby democratizing 3D reconstruction for the broader community.
+The paper's title "Geometric 3D Vision Made Easy" perfectly captures its contribution - transforming a complex, brittle pipeline into a simple neural network inference for broader accessibility.